ioerger/transit2/src/pytransit/doc/source/transit_features.rst

 However, TRANSIT provides more in-depth statistics in the Quality Control window.
 To use this feature, add the annotation file for your organism (in .prot_table or GFF3 format).
-Next, add and highlight/select the desired read-count datasets in .wig format.
-Finally, click on View -> Quality Control.
+Next, highlight/select the desired read-count datasets in .wig format.
+Finally, select the "Quality Control" option in the dropdown.

-TODO: ADD in GUI HERE to get to the window
 .. image:: _images/transit_select_quality_control_window.png
-   :width: 600
+   :width: 1000
    :align: center